International cell phone plans may not be your first thought when planning your vacation or business trip, however, they should be high on your list.

 - Consider the purpose of your visit.
 If it's for pleasure, you may be able to get away with a lower data allotment and fewer calling minutes because you'll be focusing on enjoying your trip.
 If you're taking a business trip you may need more calling flexibility, as well as data for uploading and downloading files.

 - Look at alternatives for longer stays.
-If you're going to be spending a considerable amount of time in a foreign country you may want to pick up a prepaid phone that is more affordable to use while traveling.
-You may also be able to replace your phone's SIM card with a local one.
+If you're going to be spending a considerable amount of time in a foreign country you may want to pick up a pre-paid cell phone that is more affordable to use while traveling.
+You can even rent pre-paid cell phones too.
+One company that lets you pick up a prepay phone is Mobal.
+Companies that let you rent a prepay phone are Verizon, Cellular Abroad, OneSimCard, and more.
+You may also be able to replace your phone's SIM card with a local SIM card.

 - WiFi is your friend.
 Many hotels offer free WiFi or a daily rate for usage.
 There are also numerous internet cafes and public areas with Wifi available in many countries.
 This makes it much cheaper to access the internet without getting hit with roaming fees.
 Just be cautious when using any public connection.
 The FTC (Federal Trade Commission) recommends using passwords on your devices and logging out of all accounts when not in use.
 It's wisest not to use any unsecured connections if at all possible, so if you need to, you may want to take into consideration a secure VPN service.
 If you need help securing your WiFi, we can show you how here.